 Tripit is my newest favorite app.
-I love this one so much I wrote an article on why it’s so great.
-Tripit will instantly create a master itinerary for each of your trips that you can access anytime, anywhere.
-I know some will say they use Google Trips, but I have not used this yet – well not extensively.
-What I really about like about Tripit is you can forward any reservation from any source to the tool, and it plots it accordingly.
-If you’ve used both Google Trips and Tripit, I would love to hear which you think is best and why.
+I love this one so much.
+I wrote an article on why it’s so great.
+Tripit will instantly create a master itinerary for each trip that you can access anytime, anywhere.
+Some will say they use Google Trips, but I have not used this yet – well, not extensively.
+I like Tripit because you can forward any reservation from any source to the tool, and it plots it accordingly.
+If you’ve used both Google Trips and Tripit, I would love to hear what you think is best and why.

 Like Kayak, Skyscanner will show you prices globally using “everywhere” in the “to” box.
-It lets you search vague dates and will even suggest the cheapest month to fly.
+It lets you search for vague dates and will even suggest the cheapest month to fly.
 I’ve found Skyscanner to be beyond reliable regarding price.
-They have a robust multi-city tool that enables you to search the best deal without sticking to one carrier.
+They have a robust multi-city tool that enables you to search for the best deal without sticking to one carrier.
 Additionally, Skyscanner allows you to create Price Alerts for a specific route.
-Typically, I use a combination of Kayak, Skyscanner and Google Flights to nail down the best prices, or the best routes.
+Typically, I use a combination of Kayak, Skyscanner, and Google Flights to nail down the best prices or the best routes.
 I often purchase through Skyscanner.

 Some people think it’s dead now that the “name your price” feature is not the hot way to book.
 I love Priceline; it’s consistently the best global aggregator of rental cars.
-Not only is this my first stop when looking for a rental car, 95% of the time it’s who I use to book the rental car.
+Not only is this my first stop when looking for a rental car, 95% of the time, but it’s also who I use to book the rental car.
 I’ve used Priceline for years.
-Never had any issues with a reservation and always got the best deal.
+I never had any issues with a reservation and always got the best deal.

 I’ve been using Kayak for years.
 I use it to compare prices and study price trends.
 You can set notifications on specific routes or use the Explore World feature to view flight prices from your home location.
 Very handy if you are looking for ideas or want to know what’s attainable.
-I don’t always book from a Kayak referral, but I always use it to study prices.
-One other unique thing is Kayak will give you advice on prices, see the Our Advice in the top left corner.
-They predict if prices will remain the same, go up or go down then tell you if they think you should buy now or wait.
+I don’t always book from a Kayak referral, but I still use it to study prices.
+One other unique thing is Kayak will give you advice on costs; see Our Advicein the top left corner.
+They predict if prices will remain the same, go up or down, then tell you if they think you should buy now or wait.
 It’s worth it for this feature alone.

 Consider this the granddaddy of second opinions.
-Use it to compare airfare of when you need round-trip, one-way, or multi-city flights.
+Use it to compare airfare when you need round-trip, one-way, or multi-city flights.
 Like Kayak, Google Flights offers an Explore Map to view flight prices from your home location.
-The Travel Trends tool allows you to choose the dates when you will be traveling to see historical flight price trends and the latest hotel deals.
+The Travel Trends tool allows you to choose for traveling to see historical flight price trends and the latest hotel deals.
 Google Flights also picks up your location and makes recommendations based on where you are.

 Assuming you have Wi-Fi, this is the greatest phone app out there.
 Send messages, photos, voice clips, and even full voice and video calls to friends and family members who use the app.
-I disconnected my house phone which was through Vonage given the service of WhatsApp – that’s how great it is.
+I disconnected my house phone, which was through VonaWhatsApp’s service WhatsApp – that’s how great it is.
 I can now talk to all my peeps in the UK directly over WhatsApp.
 We use this religiously when traveling to check in with the family.

 I’ve written an article about Airbnb.
-There seems to be a variety of pros and cons and various prospectives.
+There seems to be a variety of pros and cons and various prospects.
 I think it’s a fabulous tool if you use it for renting the entire place.
-You can’t beat scoring an entire house or apartment to yourself when on vacation.
+You can’t beat scoring a whole house or apartment to yourself when on vacation.

 Everyone needs a currency converter, and this one is the most popular.
 The app supports just about every national currency used worldwide.
 It even stores the rates of currencies you’ve looked up so that they’re always available offline.